THCa Will Get You High, but Is It Legal in Texas?

 “But should this same flower be tested using gas chromatography, it would produce a result of more than 0.29% delta-9 THC,” Maxwell wrote.
 “Surprise!
 You’re now trafficking ‘marijuana’ by the state’s definition.
 If it’s a vape or concentrate, it’s an automatic felony.”

-This is why he’s recommending even more caution for manufacturers, retailers and consumers dealing with THCa.
-He suggests people buy only products with test results showing 0.3% or less total THC.
+This is why he’s recommended even more caution for manufacturers, retailers and consumers dealing with THCa.
+He suggested people buy only products with test results showing 0.3% or less total THC.

-People in the hemp and legal marijuana industry are likely already familiar with THCa.
-Rod Kight, a hemp industry attorney in North Carolina, wrote an article on his blog about THCa last September.
-Kight explained that in legal marijuana states, products are often advertised based on their total THC content.
+People in the hemp and legal marijuana industry have long been familiar with THCa.
+Rod Kight, a hemp industry attorney in North Carolina, wrote an article on his blog about THCa last in 2024.
+Knight explained that in legal marijuana states, products are often advertised based on their total THC content.
 While these marijuana products may be advertised as having upward of 20% THC, Kight said, most of that is actually THCa.

 “In summary, THCa hemp flower is no different from marijuana flower currently sold in medical and recreational marijuana dispensaries in states with regulated marijuana markets,” Kight wrote.